JialiZhang1016/Computer-Vision/README.md

-# SGD_code_learning
+# Computer Vision

-This file is a record of my SDG code learning.
+This file is a record of my Computer Vision learning.
-Creating time: 2020/3/13
+Creating time: 2020/6/29